sonatype/helm3-charts/CONTRIBUTING.md

 Here are the general rules to follow when commenting on PRs for this repo:

-* Unless stated otherwise by the commenter, or clearly not meant to be responded to, all comments on a PR are expected. to be addressed before it is merged.
-Sometimes it is alright for a reviewer to approve the PR before all of their comments are addressed, but generally only when those comments are expected to be easily addressable without further. discussion (for example simple formatting issues).
+* Unless stated otherwise by the commenter, or clearly not meant to be responded to, all comments on a PR are expected to be addressed before it is merged.
+Sometimes it is alright for a reviewer to approve the PR before all of their comments are addressed, but generally only when those comments are expected to be easily addressable without further discussion (for example simple formatting issues).
 Even in this case though, the comments should still be addressed after approval.